 The history of Pax Christi is not long, as parishes go, but since 1973, the Pax Christi family has grown both in spirit and in size.
 We began in June 1973, by decree of Bishop Watters.
 Father James McCauley was sent to be the pastor developer, and was assigned the daunting task of establishing a new parish, to be called Pax Christi - the Peace of Christ.

 The first two years of Pax Christi’s history were spent in planning, fund raising, construction, and bringing to reality the vision of a new parish.
 While the parish awaited its first church building, Father McCauley celebrated Mass at Skate Country, an indoor roller rink; a beginning that’s captured in one of our stained glass windows.
 On special feast days and Saturday evenings during the final six months of construction, we worshipped at Assisi Heights, and held weddings and prayer services in the Madonna Towers chapel.

 Ground was broken in July 1974, just a year after the parish started.
-The rectory was completed by Christmas 1974 and in July 1975, Pax Christi Church was dedicated.
+The rectory was completed by Christmas 1974 and on June 15, 1975, Pax Christi Church was dedicated.

 Throughout the first few years of Pax Christi’s history, the parish experienced explosive membership growth and, already in 1981, the parish reached its facility design capacity of 750 families.
 Father McCauley, was our first pastor.